vaibhavkarve/igl2020/README.md

 standard git commands like `git pull` as often as you want.

 ## Files
-All working code can be found in the `src` folder.
-No changes will be made to files outside the `src` folder.
+All working code can be found in the `src/` folder.
+No changes will be made to files outside the `src/` folder.